 - Ujung Kulon National Park – located in southwestern Java.
 It is inhabited by the Javan leopard and Sunda leopard cat.

-Big cats in Indonesia
+The Big Cats in Indonesia

 Sumatran Tiger